Are Short- and Long-Term Disability Benefits Taxable?

-Whether you’re interested in submitting a claim for long-term disability benefits, are currently involved in a long-term disability insurance dispute, or have already secured benefits, chances are that you’ve at least considered the tax consequences of such benefits.
-In the private disability insurance context, plans can vary quite a bit, and as such, the tax consequences of receiving benefits can rather different from plan-to-plan.
+Whether you’re interested in submitting a claim for long-term disability benefits, are currently involved in a disability insurance dispute, or are already getting benefits, chances are you’ve at least considered the tax consequences.
+Unfortunately, there’s no simple answer to the question, “are short- and long-term disability benefits taxable?.”
+Instead, it depends on your circumstances.

 Basics of Long-Term Disability Income Taxation

 The IRS addresses disability insurance benefit payments in Section 105 of the Internal Revenue Code.
 As with many tax laws, the taxability of both long-term and short-term disability benefits depends on a variety of factors.
 However, the most important factor is whether you paid your premiums with pre-tax or after-tax dollars.

 - Pre-tax dollars: If you paid your premium with pre-tax income, you’ll typically have to pay taxes on any benefits you receive from the plan.

 - After-tax dollars: If you made payments with after-tax dollars, you might not have to pay taxes on your disability insurance benefits later on.

 It’s worth noting that your long-term disability benefit is already likely to be a percentage of your pre-disability earnings.
 Because your benefit payments are also taxable, you’ll get less money in your pocket.
 We encourage people, especially highly compensated professionals, to be wary before they purchase a plan with a pre-tax premium structure.

 Most people with private or individual disability insurance plans use after-tax dollars when they purchase their plans.
 However, the story is much more complicated if you have employer-sponsored disability insurance coverage.

 Are My Employer-Sponsored Long-Term Disability Benefits Taxable?
 It Depends